Flimsy-Fox/VRC-Avatar-PBR/README.md

 ===========

 This shader, at the time being, takes the following information for use in PBR shading:
-- The most dominant reflection cubemap
+- Reflection maps
-- The most dominant light source
+- Light maps
 - The skybox color

 There are some additional features available to this shader, main of which is AudioLink, tied to the emission map.